Representation of non-semibounded quadratic forms and orthogonal additivity: Orthogonal additivity of quadratic forms

 where we have used the properties of the total variation of a measure and the previous proposition. \end{proof}

 We can summarise the relation between the two notions of orthogonal additivity in the following theorem.

-\begin{theorem} Let $Q$ be a closable Hermitean quadratic form on $\D$ which is dense on the direct integral Hilbert space $\H$.
+\begin{theorem} Let $Q$ be a closable Hermitian quadratic form on $\D$ which is dense on the direct integral Hilbert space $\H$.
 Then $Q$ is orthogonally additive if and only if it is countably orthogonally additive. \end{theorem}

 \begin{proof} That orthogonal additivity implies countable orthogonal additivity is shown in Corollary~\ref{cor:oaimpliescoa}.
 Clearly we have that (\ref{item:coa}) of Definition~\ref{def:countableoa} implies (\ref{item:oa3}) of Definition~\ref{def:oa}.
 In addition, Corollary~\ref{cor:uniformbound} states that countable orthogonal additivity implies (\ref{item:oa2}) of Definition~\ref{def:oa}. \end{proof}